kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-c2-nca-proctoring-guide.md

 - [ ] Phone charged to 100%
 - [ ] Phone stand/positioning tested
 - [ ] Room cleared of unauthorised items
+- [ ] Internet speed tested and confirmed above 3 Mbps
 - [ ] Backup device ready (charged) in case of primary device failure
-- [ ] NCA technical support number saved: [check NCA website for current number]
+- [ ] NCA technical support contact saved (see nca.legal/contact for current information)

 ## Morning-Of Checklist

 - [ ] Final bathroom break
-- [ ] Phone on airplane mode with WiFi on
+- [ ] Phone on airplane mode with WiFi on and Do Not Disturb ON
 - [ ] Computer restarted and browser opened
 - [ ] Log in 15 minutes early
 - [ ] Water bottle ready